seanmiddleditch/CPlusPlus/flat_containers.md

 ### Purpose

 One of the primary desires of the flat containers is that they provide a contiguous memory space for element storage.
-This provides several benefits.
-Such as better cache access pattern and greatly reduced number of calls into the allocator.
+This provides several benefits, such as better cache access pattern and greatly reduced number of calls into the allocator.
 Some performance numbers are available in the article [Traversing a linearized tree](http://bannalia.blogspot.fr/2015/06/traversing-linearized-tree.html) by Joaquín M López Muñoz.

-While an _unordered container_ will generally have far faster lookup and insert time than a flat container, the unordered containers have the disadvantage of being unusable with current standard algorithms like `std::set_union` or `std::set_intersection` which require in-order iteration of elements.

-A possible implementation of a flat container is to store elements in a sorted array.
-This implementation allows `O(log(N))` lookup time; insertion and erasure time is `O(N)` in theory, though the practical performance of such operations with a flat container with trivially-movable types for small-ish `N` competes well with the `O(log(N))` time of the node-based containers.
+The standard currently offers only node-based ordered associative containers.
+While these data structures have their strengths and uses and offer reasonable performance for general purpose applications, there are some domains (games, real-time, and embedded, among others) that are not always well served by the properties of node-based containers.
+There is a need for associative containers that maintain good cache locality for both find and iteration and minimize interaction with memory allocators.
+The flat containers covered by this paper are intended to satisfy this need.

 ### Previous Work